 Massive disclaimer on this post: It’s OKAY to not use this time to “be productive” or “make the most of it.”
 These are challenging times.
-You’re allowed to be upset (I certainly am.)
+You’re allowed to be upset.
+(I certainly am.)
 It’s okay if all you manage is to get through the day.

 That being said, I’ve received a lot of questions recently about how we can continue (or start!) our eco-friendly lifestyles during COVID-19.
 Of course, we can’t go out with our Zero Waste kits or refuse as much single-use plastic.
 It’s disheartening for sure; however, think of what else you’re doing anyway!
 You’re probably already driving less, making your tea/coffee at home, and so on.
 So if you are wondering what else you can do during this time, this list is for you.
-And if you’re looking to help encourage others, please feel free to share it with your friends.

 Continue reading “45 at-home eco actions”

-Taking a toddler on transit is an interesting experience, but overall I think it’s a positive one.
+Toddlers + transit.
+Taking a toddler on transit is an interesting experience, but overall I think it’s a very positive one!

 Continue reading “Toddlers & transit”